King & Wood Mallesons: Criticism

 In 2018, WorkSafe Victoria launched an investigation into the firm, following complaints of overworked staff due to the high demands of working on the Banking Royal Commission.
-In response, the firm has pursued a cultural shift by introducing greater monitoring of workloads and staff wellbeing initiatives.
+Responses made by the firm to the investigation were reported by the AFR.

+In 2024, with regard to United States sanctions against China, King & Wood Mallesons advised its clients in China not to release public statements that "could attract the suspicion of or trigger an investigation by US regulators".

 Notable alumni

 The following list includes notable people who have worked at King & Wood Mallesons.